rosswintle/Environmentalist/README.txt

 The plugin is concerned with the conservation of your environment.
 In particular it lets you have per-environment options.
 You can switch environments by adding a constant to wp-config.php

 *NOTE: This plugin is very clever (I like to think) but is a massive hack and potentially dangerous to your WordPress settings and database.
-I shall not guarantee it's operation, and in particular, its use with other complex plugins may be disastrous.
+I shall not guarantee its operation, and in particular, its use with other complex plugins may be disastrous.
 Use carefully and at your own risk!*

 *ALSO NOTE: There is an additional installation step required after uploading this plugin - see the installation section*